Valley effects on the fractions in an ultrahigh mobility SiGe/Si/SiGe two-dimensional electron system

 We are grateful to Don Heiman and Mansour Shayegan for useful discussions.
 The ISSP group was supported by RFBR Grant No.\ 19-02-00196 and a Russian Government contract.
-The NTU group acknowledges support by the Ministry of Science and Technology, Taiwan (Projects No.\ 109-2634-F-009-029 and No.\ 109-2622-8-002-003).
-SVK was supported by NSF Grant No.\ 1904051.
+The NTU group acknowledges support by the Ministry of Science and Technology, Taiwan (Projects No.\ 110-2634-F-009-027 and No.\ 109-2622-8-002-003).
+S.V.K. was supported by NSF Grant No.\ 1904051.